dtpett/IS309/Deliverable 4/README.md

 Growth per half year: There is an average of 450 new projects per year, so growht per half year is half the amount (225).

 ##### I_PROJECT_TYPE
-There is an average of 1.3 project types per project.
-Therefore I_PROJECT_TYPE = I_PROJECT * 1.3.
-1,479 * 1.3 = 1,923

-Growth per half year: like in I_FOCUS_AREA, I_GIVING_LEVEL and I_DONATION_DETAIL, we take the growth of I_PROJECT multiplied by 1.3.
-225 * 1.3 = 292.5 (where 1.3 is equal to the average number of project types).
+I_PROJECT_TYPE has a predefined value of 10 (project types).
+These values come from a SELECT statement to show how many rows are in the table.

 PROJECT_TYPE is static, so it is not necessary to have expansion or growth.
 PCTFREE and expansion remain 0.

 ### Task 1G - extent management
-We will use autoallocate and freelist auto for extent management and space management.
-These do the job for us automatically, and it is not necessary to take into account the possible limitations uniform extent management could give us.
+We started out using autoallocate and freelist auto for extent management and space management.
+These do the job for us automatically, and it is not necessary to take into account the possible limitations uniform extent management could give us. https://searchoracle.techtarget.com/answer/Understanding-autoallocate-and-segment-space-management However, after further explanation from Peter we switched back to UNIFORM management.
+This lets us avoid the problem of new datafiles being created outside of where we decided they should be.

-https://searchoracle.techtarget.com/answer/Understanding-autoallocate-and-segment-space-management

 ## Task 4 - Indexes
 The status of indexes changes from valid to unusable when moving tables into new tablespaces.
 A portion of the rows that had entries in the index have been moved as part of the partition split operation.
 The local index has also become unsuable, but only for the indexes of which the partitions where affected by the operation.